 Wrapping up at The Clubhouse

-The tournament was a great event and the clubhouse served up great food before the drive back home.
+The tournament was a great event and the clubhouse served up delicious food before the drive back home.
 Westwood Plateau is a great experience for anyone wanting a different round of golf and for tournament organizers who are looking to leave a lasting impression.
 Seriously, give yourself the day and get out there and play Westwood Plateau.

 Latest posts by Chris Milton (see all)